Why You’ll Love this Beer-Kissed Award-Winning Chili

 How to Make this Beer-Kissed Award-Winning Chili

-If you’re using ground meats instead of cubed, simply brown them together, drain off the excess fat, and then add that full cube of butter back in.
+If you’re using ground meats instead of cubed, brown them together, drain off the excess fat, and then add that cube of butter to melt into all that meaty goodness.

-Once your meats are cooked to perfection, you’ll combine them with a mixture of 1-3 cans of pinto or black beans, a large green bell pepper, 1 tablespoon of garlic powder, a 28-ounce can of crushed tomatoes with puree, a pinch of red pepper flakes for heat, 1 teaspoon of cumin, 1/3 cup of quality chili powder (Gebhardt’s is recommended), and about 1/4 jar of Ortega thick & chunky salsa.
-For optimal results, consider using a premium wok cooking set to ensure even heat distribution throughout your chili mixture.
-Let this simmer covered for about an hour and a half, allowing all those flavors to meld together in a beautiful dance of textures and tastes.
+Now comes the fun part, bringing all those flavors together.
+Add your cooked meat to a mixture of 1-3 cans of pinto or black beans, 1 large green bell pepper, 1 tablespoon of garlic powder, a 28-ounce can of crushed tomatoes with puree, a pinch of red pepper flakes, 1 teaspoon of cumin, 1/3 cup of good quality chili powder (Gebhardt’s is recommended), and about 1/4 of a 24-ounce jar of Ortega thick & chunky salsa.
+Cover this aromatic concoction and let it simmer for about an hour and a half, allowing all those flavors to get acquainted.

 Beer-Kissed Award-Winning Chili Substitutions and Variations